intro-to-data/quiz-02/data_dictionary.md

 All tables have been shortened to include movies and shows from the 90s.
 This means a show or movie was around for at least some part of the greatest decade of them all, the 90s.
 Otherwise, this data set is just too big.

+The primary identifier throughout this data is tconst.
+And IMDB uses this identifier pervasively.
+For example, tt0409847 is the tconst for the eponymous 2011 movie Cowboys & Aliens.
+All records pertaining to this movie can be found by filtering one or more tables to `tconst == "tt0409847"`.
+They also use this tconst in their uesr interface.
+The URL for the movie is https://www.imdb.com/title/tt0409847/.

 ## Present

 ### title_basics